-During 1998, the Company entered into a modified coinsurance agreement to cede 70% of its variable life and variable annuity business to Equitrust Life Insurance Company ("Equitrust").
-Equitrust is an affiliate of Farm Bureau Life Insurance Company which beneficially owns 33.27% of our voting capital securities.
-Under this agreement and related administrative services agreements, the Company paid Equitrust \$77,954 for the year ended December 31, 1998.
+During 1998, the Company entered into a modified coinsurance agreement to cede 70% of its variable life and variable annuity business to an insurance company that has an equity position in the Company.
 The modified coinsurance agreement has an initial term of four years and will continue thereafter until termination by written notice at the election of either party.
 Any such termination will apply to the submission or acceptance of new policies, and business reinsured under the agreement prior to any such termination is not eligible for recapture before the expiration of 10 years.
+The reinsurer (or one of its affiliates) provides the administrative support necessary to manage this business, and is paid an administrative fee for such services.
+Amounts paid pursuant to this arrangement were immaterial during 1998.